rcampos1970/DIO_CHALLENGE_BANK_ACCOUNT/README.md

 Feel free to contribute, report issues, or provide feedback on this program.
 ```

-You should replace `"ContaTerminal.java"` with the actual file name if it's different and update the author information as needed.
+You should replace `"Bank_Account.java"` with the actual file name if it's different and update the author information as needed.